L1Cafe/XYZ/state-of-the-art.md

 ## Pros

 - The Garbage Collector frees the developer of having to manage the system memory
+- Python sports a fairly complete Object-Oriented paradigm including inheritance, polymorphism and other OOP features

 ## Cons

 - There's no concept of `switch` statement, which means that, to achieve the same effect, it is necessary to use nested `if` and `elif` clauses
+- The fast paced Python release cycle has caused that Python 2.x, that has been retired, is still in use by some companies

 # Lessons learned

-- Garbage collectors make the syntax much simpler, but adds a lot of complexity to the compiler
+- Garbage collectors free the programmer from the task of manually allocating and freeing memory, but come with performance drawbacks as applications will need a runtime.
-- Garbage collection solves most issues where I/O or data storage is involved but they often add computational overhead to the runtime in terms of space and time
+- Garbage collection solves most issues where I/O or data storage is involved but they often add computational overhead to the runtime in terms of space and time.
-- A clear, verbose syntax requires more lines of code for the same functionality in other languages, but simplifies the compiler and parser
+- A clear, verbose syntax requires more lines of code for the same functionality in other languages, but simplifies the compiler and parser.
-- The more high level the language is, the easier it becomes to handle data types, but adds complexity to the runtime parser
-- A well-designed programming language should prevent organic growth and instead follow a clear development path
-- There's no correlation between community size and how well designed a language is
+- There's no correlation between community size and how well designed a language is.
-- A rapid development cycle leads to developers sticking to outdated versions, which might impact the security of applications running on a certain version once security patches are no longer delivered
+- A rapid development cycle typically leads to developers sticking to outdated versions, which may impact the security of applications running on a certain version once security patches are no longer delivered.
-- High-level scripting languages that run in virtual machines are easier to port to other architectures, as you only need to reimplement the VM.
+- High-level scripting languages that run in virtual machines are easier to port to other architectures, as you only need to reimplement the VM, Python is a good example of this.
+- Declarative programming is closer to how humans reason, and imperative programming is closer to how machines work.